 - Fix it back

-- In process of removing the filter from the fuel lines, always wear a safety glasses and gloves to save yourself from gasoline spray.
-If gasoline comes in contact with your skin, hand or eyes, wash the area immediately and seek medical attention.
+- In process of removing the filter from the fuel lines, always wear safety glasses and gloves to save yourself from gasoline spray.
+If gasoline comes in contact with your skin, hand, or eyes, wash the area immediately and seek medical attention.

 - Make sure do not over-tighten the screws(bolts) of the fuel pump cover while reinstalling else it will crack and damage the pump.
 If the knob engaging the glass dome is overtightened, the dome may ultimately break.